Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 4. Reduction in paper flows

 E-invoicing is one of the advantages of the supplier network.
-The procurement team and finance team work together to cross-check the items ordered and paid.
-Due to this, there is a reduction in errors and delays due to paper flows.
+The procurement team and finance team work together to cross-check the items ordered and paid for.
+Due to this, there is a reduction in errors and delays due to paper flow.

 5. Contract management